deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_22_7.png)

-> 🔼 Figure 8 shows examples of synthetic image generation failures where the model struggles to generate high-quality or relevant images due to issues such as object obscuration or difficulty in identifying the object in the original image.
+> 🔼 Figure 8 shows examples of synthetic image generation failures from ImageNet-LT, highlighting instances where the generated images have low fidelity or do not accurately represent the target object.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Failure cases for ImageNet-LT synthetic generation